timswims/ESK/README.md

 #### What Do You Need?

-- An Oracle Cloud account: if you do not already have one, sign up for a free trial  and see **Creating an Oracle Cloud Trial**.
+- An Oracle Cloud account: if you do not already have one, sign up for a free trial  and see **Creating an Oracle Cloud Trial** below.
+- An Oracle Management Cloud instance: If you don't already have an Oracle Management Cloud instance, create one.
+For more information, see **Creating an Oracle Management Cloud Instance** below.

+<details><summary><b>Creating an Oracle Cloud Trial</b></summary>

 Navigate [**here**](https://cloud.oracle.com/home) and sign up for an Oracle Cloud trial.
-When you sign up for the Oracle Cloud trial, your account is created soon after you sign up and you will receive a welcome email.
+When you sign up for Oracle Cloud, your account is created soon after you sign up and you receive a welcome email.

 The welcome email has the following information: